-In these modern times, it can sometimes be difficult to recognize the significant beneficial impact that many medications have had in eliminating fatal conditions and diseases.
-For any woman who has been pregnant and has the special Rh-Negative blood group, this medication is Rh Immune Globulin (RhIg for short).
+In these modern times, it can sometimes be difficult to recognize the significant impact that many medications have had in eliminating fatal conditions and diseases.
+For any woman who has been pregnant and has the Rh-Negative blood group, this medication is Rh Immune Globulin (or RhIg for short).

-As a physician, a patient comes to you presenting with bone pain, weight loss, nausea and vomiting.
-Ordered tests come back abnormal: the complete blood count (CBC) shows low cell counts with abnormal cells, calcium, urea and creatinine levels are elevated, and the X-ray demonstrates bone lesions.
+As a physician, a patient comes to you presenting with bone pain, weight loss, nausea, and vomiting.
+Ordered tests come back abnormal: the complete blood count (CBC) shows low cell counts with abnormal cells, calcium, urea, and creatinine levels are elevated, and the X-ray demonstrates bone lesions.
 All these signs point towards multiple myeloma, a type of cancer in which plasma cells form multiple masses in the bone marrow.
 Therefore, a serum protein electrophoresis is ordered to confirm your suspicion.
 Continue reading